hanssandblom/CleanCode/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.
+If needed run `webdriver-manager start` first.

 ## Further help